 Who is the Chase Freedom Unlimited Card for?

 The Chase Freedom Unlimited Card will bring many benefits to those with a high enough credit score to obtain it.
 This card is great for straightforward, uncapped, cash back rewards.
 Although commonly regarded as a cash back credit card, it is also an excellent card for racking up travel rewards, easing into interest payments, and achieving a bonus within the first three months.
-The ideal candidate for this card is fee-averse, in need of a balance transfer, and/or someone who is looking for a very satisfactory rewards program.
+The ideal candidate for this card is fee-averse and someone who is looking for a very satisfactory rewards program.

-The card possesses a great rewards program, with 5% cash back on grocery store purchases and travel, 3% on dining and drugstore purchases, and 1.5% on all other purchases.
+The card possesses a great rewards program, with 5% cash back on travel purchased through Chase, 3% on dining and drugstore purchases, and 1.5% on all other purchases.

 This credit card is most beneficial to those who intend to use the card for everyday purposes and take advantage of its 0% introductory APR on their interest payments.